theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![Ice Skating in North Bend, Oregon](/img/ice-skating-north-bend-695x200.jpg)

-#### December 2024 - February, 2025<br>Ice Skating in Downtown North Bend!
+#### December 2024 - February 2025<br>Ice Skating in Downtown North Bend!

-Bring your friends, bring your family and enjoy the Only Ice Skating Rink on the Oregon Coast!
+Bring your friends, bring your family and enjoy the ONLY Ice Skating Rink on the Oregon Coast!
 From early December through February, lace up a pair of skates and take to the ice.&nbsp;Skate Rentals $5.
 Check back for opening dates and more details.

 {{< spacer "50" >}}